Language-Research-Technology/LDaCA-website/README.md

 #README for the LDaCA website

-The theme used is [LoveIt theme] (https://hugoloveit.com/) and has been customised throughout.
+The theme used is [LoveIt theme](https://hugoloveit.com/){:target="_blank"} and has been customised throughout.
 The theme installation is a sub-module and alterations have been made in many different places.

 - Customised SCSS files are located in the assets folder.
 - Customised layouts in the layout folder.